JasonFlair/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 - How to make a GET request with JQuery Ajax
 - How to make a POST request with JQuery Ajax
 - How to listen/bind to DOM events

+tasks 7 and 8 make get requests using ajax whil task 9 makes a get request using  .get()